rchui/laminar/docs/source/advanced/serde.md

 ## Multiple Types

-Here is a more complex example for serializing JSON:
+Here is an example for serializing JSON:

 ```python
 import json